DanielXMoore/CoffeeCoverage/docs/pragmas.md

 Pragmas
 -------

-coffee-coverage supports conditional instrumentation with pragmas.
+CoffeeCoverage supports conditional instrumentation with pragmas.
 Pragmas work for both Istanbul and JSCoverage instrumentation.

 For example, consider the following code block: